 - Verified presence of high-molecular-weight acemannan

-- Analytical verification and testing that support claims—not assumptions
+- Analytical testing that supports claims, not assumptions

 - Full traceability from origin to final product